bigbio/pgatk/docs/pepgenome.rst

 BED Files
 ~~~~~~~~~~

 This format contains the genomic loci for peptides, the exon-structure, the peptide sequence, as well as a colour code for uniqueness of peptides within the genome.
-Read here BED_
+Read here :ref:`bed`

 +-----------------------------------------+------------------------------------------------------------------------------+
 | Colour                                  | Description                                                                  |